subnetter/subnet-docs/versioned_docs/version-0.1.0/features/payments/billing.md

 ## The Pay-Per-Use Pricing Model

-Users are charged for network services by their providers in `Subnet Cryptocurrency` $SNP coins.
-When a user has a pay-per-use service agreement with its provider, he must include a signed `payment authorization` for the cost of one or more network operation with each SNP operation messages it sends to its provider when using the service.
+Users are charged for network services by their providers in `Subnet Cryptocurrency` $SUB coins.
+When a user has a pay-per-use service agreement with its provider, he must include a signed `payment authorization` for the cost of one or more network operation with each SUB operation messages it sends to its provider when using the service.
 The prices should come from the user's `effective service terms` with its provider.

 `Payment Authorization` is a signed and dated payment commitment for a specific coin amount that references an operation or an item.
 For example, when a client wants to download several available messages from its provider, it prepares a service payment for the total delivery price of the messages and references the messages unique ids in the authorization.
 For additional details see the [sending messages](/) and [receiving messages](/) walkthroughs.